Skip to main content

 Senna would score his second and then third drivers’ titles in 1990 and 1991, but Williams would dominate proceedings in 1992 and 1993.
 Senna still scored several grand prix wins, but was not in a position to challenge for the drivers’ championship.

-McLaren would be winless from 1994 to 1996, joining forces with engine supplier Mercedes for the 1995 season.
+McLaren would be winless from 1994 to 1996, joining forces with engine supplier Mercedes for 1995.
 In 1997 the team’s look changed from the red and white of Marlboro to the silver and black of West.
 The outfit also returned to the winner’s circle, David Coulthard winning twice and Mika Hakkinen once.
 Hakkinen would then win the next two drivers’ titles after close fights with Ferrari drivers, defeating Michael Schumacher in 1998 and Eddie Irvine in 1999.

 After a winless 2006 it was a completely new driver line-up for 2007, reigning double world champion Fernando Alonso coming on board alongside exciting British rookie Lewis Hamilton.
-Both drivers remained in the hunt for the drivers’ championship across the entire season, but were pipped by the now Ferrari-mounted Raikkonen.
+Both drivers remained in the hunt for the drivers’ championship across the year, but were pipped by the now Ferrari-mounted Raikkonen.
 In 2008 it was Hamilton who did the pipping, snatching the title from Ferrari’s Felipe Massa at the last corner of the last lap after overtaking the Toyota of Timo Glock.

 In 2019 McLaren (now Renault-powered) gave the first F1 chance to another exciting British rookie; Lando Norris.
 Fellow youngster Carlos Sainz Jnr also joined the team that season, scoring the team’s first podium for half a decade.
 In 2020 both drivers took home a trophy for finishing on the rostrum.